HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="rel-preload-adoption-by-rank.png",
-  caption="Adoption of rel='preload' segmented by CrUX rank.", description="Bar chart showing the adoption of rel='preload' segmented by CrUX rank. rel='preload' has a 44% for the top 1,000 sites on mobile and 44% on desktop. rel='preload' has a 43% for the top 10,000 sites on mobile and 44% on desktop. rel='preload' has a 35% for the top 100,000 sites on mobile and 36% on desktop. rel='preload' has a 27% for the top 1 million sites on mobile and 27% on desktop. rel='preload' has a 22% for all sites on mobile and 22% on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=291501434&format=interactive", sheets_gid="1880502987", sql_file="hints_adoption_by_rank.sql"
+  caption='Adoption of `rel="preload"` segmented by CrUX rank.', description='Bar chart showing the adoption of `rel="preload"` segmented by CrUX rank. `rel="preload"` has a 44% for the top 1,000 sites on mobile and 44% on desktop. `rel="preload"` has a 43% for the top 10,000 sites on mobile and 44% on desktop. `rel="preload"` has a 35% for the top 100,000 sites on mobile and 36% on desktop. `rel="preload"` has a 27% for the top 1 million sites on mobile and 27% on desktop. `rel="preload"` has a 22% for all sites on mobile and 22% on desktop.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=291501434&format=interactive", sheets_gid="1880502987", sql_file="hints_adoption_by_rank.sql"